 No.7.
 Announcing that an exposé of his activities in the Morning Star in North Carolina under the headline ‘Trouble Follows Developer’ was an April Fool’s Day joke and that he had sued and won.

 In fact the report which was indeed published on April 1st 1995 which accused him of share and property fraud and sexual harassment in his office demanding oral sex from a member of staff on pain of cutting her hours, was indeed a serious report.

 And he never sued.
 Nor was the reporter Scott Gold fired as Noyes also claimed.
 Scott Gold is now with the LA Times.

+No.8 Having another judgment ruled against him in San Jose Court, California.
 The court ordered Noyes to pay US$72,000.
 Noyes had cheated a Tom Flanagan by selling him useless shares in his New England Trading company.

 The court heard that Drew Noyes posed as a medical doctor to sell him the shares.
 The initial judgment of US$25,000 was raised to US$72,000 in 2012.

 No.9 Announcing that together with the Chief Judge of Chonburi that he was writing a book on Thailand’s libel laws – and the book would feature the libels of Andrew Drummond.

 The book has never been published, nor have other promised literary works.
 The Pattaya Times has now closed down after repeated exposure on this site.